graphql/graphql-spec/rfcs/InputUnion.md

 These workarounds only get worse at scale.
 Real world GraphQL schemas can have dozens if not hundreds of possible types for a single `Interface` or `Union`.

-The goal of the **Input Union** is to bring an abstract type to inputs.
+The goal of the **Input Union** is to bring a polymorphic type to Inputs.
 This would enable us to model situations where an input may be of different types in a type-safe and elegant manner, like we can with outputs.

 ```graphql
 mutation {